Terraforming of Venus: History of the idea

-Proposed approaches to terraforming
+Atmosphere reduction

 A number of approaches to terraforming are reviewed by Martyn J. Fogg (1995) and by Geoffrey A. Landis (2011).

-Eliminating the dense carbon dioxide atmosphere

 The main problem with Venus today, from a terraformation standpoint, is the very thick carbon dioxide atmosphere.
 The ground level pressure of Venus is 9.2 MPa.
 This also, through the greenhouse effect, causes the temperature on the surface to be several hundred degrees too hot for any significant organisms.
 Therefore, all approaches to the terraforming of Venus include somehow removing almost all the carbon dioxide in the atmosphere.

 Biological approaches

 The method proposed in 1961 by Carl Sagan involves the use of genetically engineered algae to fix carbon into organic compounds.
 Although this method is still proposed in discussions of Venus terraforming, later discoveries showed that biological means alone would not be successful.

 Difficulties include the fact that the production of organic molecules from carbon dioxide requires hydrogen, which is very rare on Venus.
 Because Venus lacks a protective magnetosphere, the upper atmosphere is exposed to direct erosion by the solar wind and has lost most of its original hydrogen to space.
 And, as Sagan noted, any carbon that was bound up in organic molecules would quickly be converted to carbon dioxide again by the hot surface environment.
 Venus would not begin to cool down until after most of the carbon dioxide had already been removed.

-Although it is generally conceded that Venus could not be terraformed by introduction of photosynthetic biota alone, use of photosynthetic organisms to produce oxygen in the atmosphere continues to be a component of other proposed methods of terraforming.